 Front view of an assembled drive module for flat mounting is shown below.
-Option +C173 adds flat mounting brackets to the standard drive module configuration.
-Option +0H354 replaces the normal pedestal with a low pedestal.
-Option +0P919 removes the installation ramp.
-You must cut the lower part of the output cabling clear plastic shroud off when the low pedestal is in use.
+This option adds flat mounting brackets to the standard drive module configuration.
+The normal pedestal has been replaced with low pedestal.
+You must cut the lower part of the output cabling clear plastic shroud off when low pedestal is in use.